couchbaselabs/analytics-dotnet-client/README.md

 ```

 > [!NOTE]
-> Use `http://host:8095` for non-TLS clusters, `https://host:18095` for TLS (or your own custom ports for a load balancer or proxy)
+> Use `http://host:8095` for non-TLS connections, `https://host:18095` for TLS (or your own custom ports for a load balancer or proxy)
+>
-> If multiple IP addresses are resolved for a host, a connection will be attempted for a random IP address.
-If a connection attempt fails, another IP will be picked to attempt a connection, until all are exhausted.
+> If multiple IP addresses are resolved for a host, a connection will be attempted for a random one.
+If that connection attempt fails, another IP will be picked to attempt a connection, until all are exhausted.
+>
 > Connection string parameters include:
 > - `timeout.connect_timeout`, `timeout.dispatch_timeout`, `timeout.query_timeout` (in milliseconds)
 > - `security.trust_only_pem_file`, `security.disable_server_certificate_verification`, `security.cipher_suites`